Preparation and Training for Denali and other Big, Cold Mountains

-Are you thinking about climbing Denali but maybe not sure if you are ready?
-Don’t be intimidated—it’s a big arctic mountain, but with the right preparation it’s an attainable goal!
+Are you thinking about climbing Denali, but maybe not sure if you’re ready?
+Don’t be intimidated—it’s a big, cold arctic mountain, but with the right preparation it’s an attainable goal!

-We realize it can be difficult to determine if you are ready for Denali, so we’ll try to give you some solid benchmarks and ideas of what you can do to be successful on a big climb.
-We are always happy to talk to you individually to help you develop a program and a plan to be ready.
-If you are willing to put in the work to prepare well, you will have a much more enjoyable experience when you do find yourself carrying a big backpack at high altitude, and you’ll have a much better chance of reaching the summit.
-One of the most rewarding aspects of guiding is working with climbers to develop long term goals and a plan to achieve them.
+We realize it can be difficult to determine if you’re ready for Denali, so we’ll try to give you some solid benchmarks and ideas of what you can do to be successful on a big climb.
+We’re always happy to talk to you individually to help you develop a program and a plan to be ready.
+If you’re willing to put in the work to prepare, well … you will have a much more enjoyable experience when you do find yourself carrying a big backpack at high altitude, and you’ll have a much better chance of reaching the summit.
+One of the most rewarding aspects of guiding is working with climbers to develop long-term goals and a plan to achieve them.
 Please don’t hesitate to contact us and let’s make a plan to achieve your goals!
-There are no shortcuts, but the journey is incredibly enjoyable and rewarding and you might learn something about yourself along the way.
+There are no shortcuts, but the journey is incredibly enjoyable and rewarding, and you might learn something about yourself along the way.

-When we are talking to prospective climbers, we try to break the skill sets needed down into three categories and assess an individual climbers readiness in each of these different categories.
-1) Mountaineering Skills 2) Expedition Climbing and Winter Camping Experience 3) Strength/Fitness.
+When we’re talking to prospective climbers, we try to break the skill sets needed down into three categories and assess an individual climbers readiness.

 The West Buttress Route on Denali is NOT considered a technical climbing route, but it IS a mountaineering route on which you need to have what we consider basic climbing/mountaineering skills.
-Those skills can be learned on just about any introduction to mountaineering course, which Mountain Trip offers in both Alaska and Colorado, or you could take one in a number many other venues.
-Just because it is not a “technical” climb, don’t underestimate the challenge of the West Buttress and other mountaineering routes, you will be on steep terrain where your skills with crampons, and ice axe self arrest, etc. are important for the safety of you and your team.
+Those skills can be learned on just about any introduction to mountaineering course, which Mountain Trip offers in both Alaska and Colorado, or you could take one in a number of other venues.
+Just because it’s not a “technical” climb, don’t underestimate the challenge of the West Buttress and other mountaineering routes—you will be on steep terrain where your skills with crampons, ice axe self arrest, etc. are important for the safety of you and your team.

 Basic mountaineering skills include:

-Crevasse rescue techniques We don’t expect climbers joining a guided team to be experts a performing crevasse rescues, as this is a pretty advanced skill.
-You should however be familiar with the techniques so you can help in case of a crevasse fall.
+Crevasse Rescue Techniques.
+We don’t expect climbers joining a guided team to be experts at performing crevasse rescues, as this is a pretty advanced skill.
+You should, however, be familiar with the techniques so you can help in case of a crevasse fall.

 Fixed Lines.
 You should be familiar with using an ascender on a fixed line, using a “cows tail” backup, and using an “Arm Wrap” as a self belay to descend a fixed line.